 "Over the last three decades, innovative irrigation practices by California’s almond growers have helped to almost double per-acre yield by using close to the same amount of water applied per acre.
 Our current research is looking at new breakthroughs in water-efficient farming and technologies that reduce water usage with minimal impact to orchard production."

 The California almond crop has been growing steadily for 40 years, but things really took off after the turn of the century, with the crop doubling in size from around 1bn lbs a decade ago to an estimated 2bn lbs in 2013.

-Several factors have contributed to the meteoric rise of almonds, including growing demand from China and a growing interest from manufacturers interested in their health benefits, a rapidly growing market for almond-based products in the dairy free market, wider use in ready to eat cereals, plus continued demand from more traditional bakery and confectionery customers.
+Several factors have contributed to the meteoric rise of almonds, including a growing interest from manufacturers interested in their health benefits, a rapidly growing market for almond-based products in the dairy free market, wider use in ready to eat cereals, plus continued demand from more traditional bakery and confectionery customers.

 Click here to read more about the potential impact of the drought on commodity markets.